Uniroid HC Ointment (30g)

 - Unscrew the nozzle from the tube and wash it thoroughly in hot, soapy water.
 Always wash the nozzle and your hands thoroughly, before and after applying the ointment.

-Do not apply a dressing to the affected area after using the ointment, including plasters and bandages.
-This can work to cause an allergic reaction.
-You can cover the affected area with clothing, though.
+Do not apply a dressing to the affected area after using the ointment, such as plasters and bandages.
+This can cause an allergic reaction.

 Uniroid HC Ointment Side Effects

-Although rare, is is possible that you may suffer a serious allergic reaction to Uniroid HC ointment.
+Although rare, it is possible that you may suffer a serious allergic reaction to Uniroid HC ointment.

 - You are finding it difficult to breathe or speak